mikezvd/ObserverZero/README.md

 This repository accompanies the paper:

-**Observer Zero: A Physical Framework for the Emergence of Time, Mind, and Matter**
+**Observer Zero: A Recursive Framework for the Emergence of Time, Mind, and Matter**
-Submitted to *Nature Physics*, 2025.
+Submitted to *Entropic*, 2025.
 Author: Miguel Azevedo

 ---